A refined Frauchiger--Renner paradox based on strong contextuality: Two GHZ--FR no-go theorems

 \subsubsection{Ways to resolve the truth no-go theorem}

 The assumptions of the GHZ--FR truth no-go theorem (\Cref{th:GHZ_FR_no_go}) are shown in \Cref{fig:GHZ_FR_assumptions}.
-The theorem forces us to reject at least one of these four assumptions.
+The theorem forces us to reject at least one of these three assumptions.
 We discuss each of the four possibilities in turn.

 \paragraph*{a.
-Reject {\possBorn}} If one rejects {\possBorn}, one refutes the experimental validity of the Born rule to determine whether a particular (joint) outcome value may occur for measurements whose outcomes obtained by a single agent.
-Applied to the GHZ--FR paradox, this would mean that in the alternative protocol where we ask Ursula, Valentina, or Wigner to verify their predictions (by asking two of Alice, Bob, and Charlie for their outomes) they would in some cases witness outcomes incompatible with the predictions of quantum theory.
-This would seriously question the validity of quantum theory.

-\paragraph*{b.
-Reject {\AOEfull}} Refuting {\AOEfull} means one cannot simply talk about single-valued outcomes obtained in measurements performed by other agents as being absolute.
+Reject {\AOEfull}} Refuting {\AOEfull} means one cannot simply talk about single-valued outcomes obtained in measurements performed by other agents as being absolute, \ie a function $f:\mathcal{M} \rightarrow O$ assigning an outcome to each performed measurement cannot exist.
+Still, we would like agents to be able to formulate predictions correctly.
 Therefore, we may ask `When can an agent assign a single-valued outcome to a performed measurement?'
 Naturally, the experimenter who performs the measurement can assign a single-valued outcome, namely the one they observe.
-This extends also to any agent who learns about the outcome\footnote{For a definition of \emph{learning about an outcome}, see \Cref{appendix:clarific}.}.
+This extends also to any agent who learns about the outcome, \ie any agent obtaining a copy of the outcome record and storing it in their memory\footnote{For a more elaborate definition of \emph{learning about an outcome}, see \Cref{appendix:clarific}.}.
 Can other agents assign an outcome -- that is not a priori absolute -- too?
 We probe this possibility in the GHZ--FR agreement no-go theorem in the next section, where we weaken {\AOEfull} to allow for each agent to assign a personal single-valued outcome to performed measurements, which may a priori differ among different agents.
 The stronger no-go result obtained indicates that this approach may not lead to a resolution, and that perhaps only the experimenter and agents learning about the outcome can assign an outcome value to a performed experiment.